Gunjan Bhardwaj: Filmography

-Gunjan Bhardwaj start his career by acting in music videos.
+Gunjan Bhardwaj started his career acting in music videos.
 After the producers saw his potential, he got a break in the film world.
 In 2014 his first film TRP Aru was released in the theatres.
-Ahetuk is his second film directed by Bani Das where Amrita Gogoi is cast opposite him.
-Gunjan has acted in four big budgets Assamese film of 2017 including Calendar, Ruff and Tuff, Tumi Aahibaane and Priyar Priyo.
+Ahetuk was his second film directed by Bani Das where Amrita Gogoi is cast opposite him.

+Gunjan has acted in four big budget Assamese films of 2017, Prerana Barbarooah's Tumi Aahibaane, Himjyoti Talukdar's Calendar, Mani Sinha's Ruff and Tuff and Munin Barua's Priyar Priyo.